Yuganka/Bernoulli/README.md

     ```groovy
     implementation 'org.aspectj:aspectjrt:1.9.4'
-    implementation 'com.yugankasharan.bernoulli:bernoulli:$version'
+    implementation 'com.yugankasharan.bernoulli:bernoulli:0.1.0'
     ```

  *  Finally, add these lines at the bottom of the file.
-Relevant imports should be possible at this point -
+Relevant imports should be possible at this point if you haave synced the project after the previosu changes -

     ```groovy
     final def variants = project.android.applicationVariants